 Your baby has come a long way…and is finally mature enough to transition to the crib.

-There’s no rush to do the weaning.
-And, parents who try it at 3-4 months often find their baby may do well initially, only to have his/her sleep disrupted from a sleep regression or growth spurt.
+There’s no rush to wean from SNOO!
+Parents who try it at 3-4 months often find their baby may do well initially, only to have his/her sleep disrupted by a sleep regression or growth spurt.
 I definitely recommend you wait to start weaning until 5 or 6 months.
-(Note: Even if your baby’s toes touch the bottom of the bed, it’s still advised not to start weaning until 5-6 months.)
+(Note: Even if your baby’s toes touch the bottom of the bed, it’s still not advised to start weaning until 5-6 months.)

 Let one of your child’s arms out of the SNOO Sack (sizes medium and large have snap openings at the shoulders).
 Release one arm and see how your baby sleeps.
 If she is startling herself awake go back to both arms swaddled and try again in a week.